Acquisition Triggering

 ScanImage® consists of continuous (gap-free) numbered acquisitions, which are:

-External timing signals can be used to control the timing of ScanImage acquisitions.
-Destinations for each of these trigger sources are routed to the ScanImage® Control DAQ and configured on the Trigger Controls <Trigger Controls>.
+When Acquisition Triggering is enabled, external timing signals can be used to control the timing of ScanImage acquisitions.
+Destinations for each of these trigger sources are routed to the ScanImage® Control DAQ and configured in the Acquisition Triggering GUI.

 The Acquisition Start Trigger is mandatory: a trigger is self-generated by ScanImage® if an external source is not provided.